 First of all, the American Academy of Pediatrics says that “studies show”, but doesn’t link to any studies.
 Where are the studies?
 So I did some research and found an excellent data source through the Kaiser Family Foundation.
 They did a meta study of all of the research ever done about children and electronic media from the 1960s to 2005.
 Because ipads and such are so new, there hasn’t been enough time to conduct any significant longitudinal studies, but what this meta study found about electronic media up until 2005 is pretty interesting.
 They also conducted a phone survey with 1,065 parents, and although I think phone surveys are pretty ridiculous, this one pointed to some interesting information.
 So here’s what they found.

-The meta study was the most fascinating because after analyzing the salient points, I am surprised that the American Academy of Pediatrics didn’t issue a statement requiring parents to have their children watch at least so many hours of educational programming per day.
+The meta study was the most fascinating because after analyzing the salient points, I am surprised that the American Academy of Pediatrics didn’t issue a statement requiring parents to have their children watch a certain amount of educational programming per day.
 Here are some of the highlights about educational programming:

-- Viewing of educational programs like Dora the Explorer, Blue’s Clues, Dragontales, Arthur, and Clifford for children between the ages of 6 months to 30 months of age had accelerated language growth whereas children who viewed adult programming had reduced vocabularies.
+- Children who viewed educational programs like Dora the Explorer, Blue’s Clues, Dragontales, Arthur, and Clifford between the ages of 6 months to 30 months of age had accelerated language growth whereas children who viewed adult programming had reduced vocabularies.

 - Children who watched Blue’s Clues scored better on problem solving and flexible thinking than children who did not.